reduction-admin/react-reduction/README.md

 ## Note

 React Reduction is built on top of [Create React App](https://github.com/facebook/create-react-app), which means all features that create-react-app supports are available.

+To enable basic Google Analytics page tracking, you can add "REACT_APP_GOOGLE_ANALYTICS" variable in .env(or create env.production) file.
+For example, `REACT_APP_GOOGLE_ANALYTICS=xxxxxx` like this.